nitantsoni/plex_playlist_generator/README.md

 ### Episode Selection
 This now works differently from the parent script.
 The script will now ensure TV Shows are spaced out snd repetition is kept to a minimum.
 Each playlist entry will be from a different show if possible.

+### Scheduled Job Mode
+In this mode, the script will only run if 5 or less unwatched items remain in the playlist